zakladniy/toxic_comment_predict/README.md

 # toxic-comment-predict

-Simple Web-UI based on Gradio and deployed on Heroku service This Web-service provide to predict toxic or non toxic russian comments
+Simple Web-UI based on Gradio and deployed on Heroku service.

+This Web-service provide to predict toxic or non toxic russian comments based on BERT model

 ## Try Web application
 https://russian-toxic-comment-predict.herokuapp.com/